-The purpose of a rotary-actuator is to move the machine tooling in a rotary motion, instead of the linear motion that is provided by typical air cylinders.
+The purpose of a rotary-actuator is to move something, typically the machine tooling, in a rotary motion.
+Linear motion is provided by typical air cylinders, yet sometimes there is the need to rotate an item with compressed air.

-With a combination of rotary-actuators and linear actuators then, the machine builder can provide tooling movement similar to that of a human arm, with rotary devices providing the wrist action, grippers to simulate fingers, and linear actuators to provide the reach.
+Using a combination of rotary-actuators and linear actuators the machine builder can provide tooling movement similar to that of a human arm, with rotary devices providing the wrist action, grippers to simulate fingers, and linear actuators to provide the reach.

 One style uses internal vane or vanes, the other provides rotary motion through a rack and pinion linkage.